 1. Tell us About Yourself

 Looking for a wedding date?
 Please tell us a little bit about yourself and your fiancé by completing our Couple’s Information Form.
 Our event coordinator, Allie Salamone, will then get back to you with more information.

-Once you have confirmed your wedding date with our pastor, Father Larry Lisowski, you can secure your wedding date by making your non-refundable $500 deposit at our Wedding Deposit page, then and completing our Wedding Intake Form.
-Your Wedding Intake Form will be used to start your wedding file.
+Once you have confirmed your wedding date with Allie and our pastor, Father Larry Lisowski, you can secure the date by making your non-refundable $500 deposit at our Wedding Deposit page.

 3. Plan Your Wedding Ceremony Music

 In order to ensure that the musical portion of your marriage preparation experience is personal, thoughtful, and one that brings you closer together as a couple, our Director of Music will have you and your fiancé complete our Wedding Music Planner.
 This planner will assist you in choosing the instrumentalists, vocalists, and music for each part of your wedding.

 We encourage couples to attend a few Masses with us at 11:00 a.m. on Sunday to hear Father Larry Lisowski’s homily (check our current bulletin for his schedule); listen to our Director of Music, Kate Ryan, sing; and meet our sacristan, Toni Gamble.
 In the meantime, you may view the St. Joseph Church floorplan to see how our church is set up.

 This is the initial introduction to our parish for couples getting married in the Catholic Church.
 Wedding Fairs are 60–75 minute meetings on a scheduled Saturday with anywhere from 2-8 couples attending.
 Contact the parish office for upcoming dates

 Do I need to be a registered member of Immaculate Conception and St. Joseph Parish to be married?